Universitetslektor i rättshistoria vid Juridiska institutionen, Professorer, lärare, forskare

 Hej!
-I am a Belgian legal historian who has started working as lektor i rättshistoria / senior lecturer in legal history at the Law Faculty of Uppsala, after having spent most of my academic career at Ghent University in Belgium.
-I am interested in all kind of aspects of Belgian, Swedish and comparative legal history.
+I am a Belgian legal historian.
+Since 2018, I work as lektor and docent i rättshistoria (senior lecturer and associate professor in legal history) at the Law Faculty of Uppsala.
+I am interested in Belgian, Swedish and comparative legal history.
 My specialty is situated within the history of social law.

 Nyckelord: comparative legal history